apache/inlong-website/docs/modules/manager/quick_start.md

 openapi.auth.enabled=true
 ```

+### Authentication Configuration
-Components that access manager now must be authenticated by secret id and secret key, for example (please configure user's own instead of the example) :
+Components that access manager must be authenticated by secret id and secret key if enabled, for example (please configure user's own instead of the example) :

 Modify `agent.properties` in agent's conf directory:
 ```properties